 - Working in Crises and Conflict

 USAID is the world’s largest provider of international food assistance.
 For more than 60 years, USAID has brought hope and nourishment to the hungry corners of the world.
 During an emergency in which people face threat of imminent starvation, USAID provides food assistance in the form of food, cash transfers, and vouchers to save lives and reduce suffering.
-USAID has two ways in which is delivers emergency food assistance.
+USAID has two ways in which it delivers emergency food assistance.
 To learn more about how USAID chooses to respond to food assistance needs, visit Food for Peace Criteria for Response.
 To learn more about types of USAID emergency food assistance, visit Types of Emergency Food Assistance.

 The Title II program, USAID’s primary mechanism for food assistance, provides in-kind commodities to those suffering from food insecurity.
 Title II commodities are grown in the United States by U.S. farmers and sent overseas to feed vulnerable populations in the poorest corners of the world.
 The Agricultural Act of 2014 (the “Farm Bill”) provided important, modest changes to the Title II program, enabling use of Title II Section 202(e) funds to enhance programs.
 Learn more here, and read the related guidance here.